-Level 1 (Year 1) modules introduce you to the standards and types of assessment used at university.
+- Level 1 (Year 1) modules introduce you to the standards and types of assessment used at university.
 Some have theory exams staged at intervals through the semester.
-Although they do not contribute to your final Honours grade, you are expected to achieve at least 40% in all Level 1 modules.

-Your final Honours grade uses marks from Level 2 and Level 3 modules only.
+Although they do not contribute to your final Honours grade, you are expected to achieve at least 40% in all Level 1 modules. - Your final Honours grade uses marks from Level 2 and Level 3 modules only.
 Your Level 1 modules prepare you to do your best in these later years.

-If a module is not passed at the first opportunity, marks from later opportunities are capped.
+You are assessed on your laboratory skills and quality of documentation in a Mock Court scenario. - If a module is not passed at the first opportunity, marks from later opportunities are not capped.